WPBeginner

 A site-specific WordPress plugin is a standalone plugin that you can use to add all customization snippets that are not theme dependent.

-When working on your website, you’ll often find WordPress tutorials asking you to add code to your theme’s functions.php file or a site-specific plugin.
+When working on your website, you will often find WordPress tutorials asking you to add code to your theme’s functions.php file or a site-specific plugin.

 WordPress doesn’t come with a site-specific plugin.
-You’ll need to create your own and then install / activate it.
+You will need to create your own and then install and activate it.

 Why Create a Site-Specific WordPress Plugin?

-As we mentioned earlier that you’ll often come across tutorials showing some code that you can add to your theme’s functions.php file or a site-specific plugin.
+As we mentioned earlier, you will often come across tutorials showing some code that you can add to your theme’s functions.php file or a site-specific plugin.

 These custom codes can be used to add new post types, taxonomies, shortcodes, and tons of hacks to improve your website.

-A site-specific WordPress plugin allows you to easily add custom code snippets to your WordPress website and make sure they’re theme independent.
-It is a standalone WordPress plugin which means it doesn’t depend on your theme, and you are free to update or switch your theme.
+A site-specific WordPress plugin allows you to easily add custom code snippets to your WordPress website and make sure they are theme-independent.
+It is a standalone WordPress plugin, which means it doesn’t depend on your theme, and you are free to update or switch your theme.

-That being said, let’s take a look at how to easily add custom code using site-specific plugin.
-We will show you two ways to do that, and you can choose the method that works best for you (hint Method #2 is easier for beginners).
+That being said, let’s take a look at how to easily add custom code using a site-specific plugin.
+We will show you two ways to do that, and you can choose the method that works best for you (hint: Method #2 is easier for beginners).

 We know this may sound a bit geeky to beginners, but we will try to make it as simple as possible for you.